cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.8.5 =
+Fixed a shipping cost bug that happened when multiple flat rates where configured for a country

+= 8.8.4 =
+Changed the default price mappings for the Pinterest template

+= 8.8.3 =
+Sale prices being added to feed even when no start and end date is set for the sale price

+= 8.8.2 =
+Fixed issues with sale price start and sale end date

+= 8.8.1 =
+Sale prices now respect the sale price start and end date when set

 = 8.8.0 =
 Added feature to only add the cheapest priced variation(s) to product feeds instead of all variations or the default variation.